thesadru/disnake/docs/ext/commands/commands.rst

 Parameters
 ------------

-Since we define commands by making Python functions, we also define the argument passing behaviour by the function parameters.
+Since we define commands by making Python functions, we also define the argument passing behavior by the function parameters.

 Certain parameter types do different things in the user side and most forms of parameter types are supported.